openclarity/vmclarity/rfc/change-asset-findings-relationships.md

 ## FindingRelationship should be added similarly to other read-only models
 # FindingRelationship:
 # ...

-FindingSummary:
-  type: object
-  properties:
-    totalAssets: # For now, only Assets are relevant, but this can be expanded later
-      type: integer
 ```

 The API changes impact the database schema and should be handled accordingly.
 In addition, the database-related logic such as bootstrapping the demo data needs to be updated to reflect these changes.
-For the current case, assume that the summary is always an empty object.
+For the current case, assume that the `assetsCount` is always zero.

 ### 2. Add uniqueness checks to Findings database model